 Setting Aside Deeds

 Sometimes land disputes are created when someone seeks to cloud the title on your property improperly.
-Or, sometimes, deeds may be conflicting, be the product of fraud, or be lacking in sufficient consideration.
-If there is a deed that is wrongly effecting your legal or equitable interest in a piece of land, please consult with us so we can discuss your options.
-Our courts have the power to set aside deeds and we can help you take exercise this legal option if necessary.
+Or, sometimes, deeds may be conflicting, be the product of fraud, or be lacking insufficient consideration.
+If there is a deed that is wrongly affecting your legal or equitable interest in a piece of land, please consult with us so we can discuss your options.
+Our courts have the power to set aside deeds, and we can help you take exercise this legal option if necessary.

 Landlord & Tenant Law

 Are you in the midst of a landlord/tenant dispute?

 Golden Key Law Group PLLC provides you with in-depth assistance with landlord/tenant disputes.
 We will conduct a full review of your rental agreement in context with any applicable legal statutes, conclude how the property is classified under Florida law, and will also fight for you if the dispute goes to court.
 We understand how stressful these types of disputes can be for you and your family.
 Our real estate attorneys in St. Petersburg always have your best interests in mind each step of the way.

 Have you recently gone to a final hearing in a real estate case and obtained a negative outcome?

 You may be able to appeal the judgment if you act timely.
 Appellate work is highly complex and requires a strong understanding of the applicable case law.
 If you need appellate representation in a real estate matter, we can assist you with drafting your brief and attempt to help you make right what went wrong in the lower court.